+• AP Credit Policy Look-up: Students enter college/university and can see what course credits they receive for their exam score.

+https://apstudent.collegeboard.org/creditandplacement/search-credit-policies

-- AP Credit Policy Look-up: Students enter college/university and can see what course credits they receive for their exam score. - https://apstudent.collegeboard.org/creditandplacement/search-credit-policies - Texas law requires state IHEs (Institution of Higher Education) to grant credit for any AP exam score of 3 or above.
-The IHE can determine the corresponding course and if it will count as credit only or toward GPA. - Private schools and out of state schools may not accept AP exam scores or may only apply them for placement purposes, but not course credit. - Students taking an AP course are strongly encouraged to take the associated AP exam. - Students may take an AP exam without taking the corresponding AP course.
+- Texas law requires state IHEs (Institution of Higher Education) to grant credit for any AP exam score of 3 or above.
+The IHE can determine the corresponding course and if it will count as credit only or toward GPA. - Private schools and out of state schools may not accept AP exam scores or may only apply them for placement purposes, but not course credit. - Students taking an AP course are expected to take the associated AP exam.